Police Service Board

 Mr. Thomson was appointed to serve as the community representative on the Owen Sound Police Service Board by City Council in 2018 and was reappointed in 2022.
 In 2020 he was elected chair of the Police Service Board and has served as chair since that time.
 He also serves as a director on the Ontario Association of Police Service Boards.
 Previous to the board appointments, Mr. Thomson was with Interac Corporation for 16 years as their Director of Regulations Compliance and Enforcement, and for a number of years was chair of their Regulations and Business Group as well as chair of their Security and Technology Group.
 During that time he also served on the International Payment Card Industry - Security Standard Council and their Security Working Group.
 Prior to Interac he spent over 20 years in the financial payments industry.

-Brian O'Leary - Vice Chair/Provincial Appointee
+Brian O'Leary - Provincial Appointee

 Brian is currently serving his third term on the Police Services Board, his first as a provincial appointee, following previous terms as a representative of City Council, including time as Deputy Mayor.
 A lifelong resident of Owen Sound, Brian has maintained a strong commitment to his community through both public service and sports leadership.
 Deeply rooted in local athletics, he has spent many years coaching and mentoring young athletes, including roles with the Owen Sound Attack, Platers, and Greys.